 David Wilson

-Earthenware figure, press moulded, pearlware glazed and painted with polychrome enamels
+Earthenware figure, press-moulded, covered with blue-tinted lead-glaze (pearl or china glaze) and painted with polychrome enamels

-Large earthenware figure of a standing woman.
-Her long dress is yellow and decorated with brown sprigs and a pink belt; the back is drawn up over her head, the front gathered beneath her naked breasts.
+Earthenware, press-moulded, covered with blue-tinted lead-glaze and painted in blue, green, yellow, pink, and brown enamels.
+The standing woman wears a long yellow decorated with brown sprigs and a pink belt; the back is drawn up over her head, the front gathered beneath her naked breasts.
 Her left hand is raised to hold a pink wreath which frames her head and shoulders and is loosely tied around her hips.
 Her right holds the wreath and grasps the dress in front, revealing her bare toes.
 Her hair is painted in the same yellow as the dress and she wears a thin string of brown beads.
 She stands against a stylised tree stump and on an irregular flat green base with blue and white scrolls and a scallop shell to the front.
-The back is fully moulded and decorated.
+The back is fully detailed and decorated.
 The underside is open and glazed into the interior.

-History note: Bought from Mr Stewart Acton at Brighton on 29 June 1917, for £3.10 (three pounds ten shillings), by Dr J.W.L.Glaisher, Trinity College, Cambridge.
+History note: Bought from Mr Stewart Acton at Brighton on 29 June 1917, for £3.10s 0d. (three pounds ten shillings), by Dr J.W.L.Glaisher, FRS, Trinity College, Cambridge.

 Dr. J.W.L.
 Glaisher Bequest, 1928